Sifern/jackandveronika/_pages/practicalinformation.md

   <p>
       As you will have seen zooming out on Google maps, the Lofoten are way up north, and the weather can be unpredictable.<br>
-      We sincerely hope to get some sun during the day which would mean highs of +17-20 degrees Celsius, but make sure to pack a good rain jacket and some layers in case it gets chillier, especially in the evening.
+      We  hope to get some sun during the day which would mean highs of +17-20 degrees Celsius, but make sure to pack a good rain jacket and some layers in case it gets chillier, especially in the evening.
-      If you’re wearing a dress, definitely do bring a long-sleeved cover for the night! <br>
+      If you’re wearing a dress, do bring a long-sleeved cover for the night! <br>
       Weather-permitting we will have our ceremony outside and head back inside for the rest of the evening on Saturday.
   </p>